-The standing of the Office needs to be strengthened.
+The standing of the Ombuds Office needs to be strengthened.
 Some of this will come from other areas of recommendation - eg. greater clarity and definition of its role, stronger perceived independence, greater transparency.
-Recommended rulechanges (below) will assist.
+Recommended rule-changes (below) will assist.
 Standing is also a product of sustained effort by many to support the Office and keep the Ombuds function in the consciousness of the community.

-While we did not see a current case for the Ombuds to have

-decision-making powers, we did think that it should be clearer that their reports and recommendations must be responded to (not necessarily complied with).
+While we do not see a current case for the Ombuds to have decision-making powers, we think that it should be clearer that their reports and recommendations must be responded to (not necessarily complied with).
 We suggest amendments to the Bylaws to oblige timely responses.

-Although not essential, we also think that there would be advantages if the Ombudsman is a trained mediator (as was the second Ombudsman).
+We also think that there would be advantages if the Ombuds Office has internal mediation skills and experience (as had the second Ombudsman).